ashok148/Chat_Application/README.md

 # Welcome to MS Teams Clone!

-This is a Microsoft Teams clone built with React JS and Chat Engine!
+This is a Microsoft Teams clone built with React JS and Chat Engine App..!!!